Hassanal Bolkiah

-The sultan has been ranked among the wealthiest individuals in the world.
-In 2008, Forbes estimated the sultan's total peak net worth at US$20 billion.
-Following the death of Queen Elizabeth II of the United Kingdom in 2022, the Sultan is currently the world's longest-reigning current monarch, as well as the longest-serving current head of state.
-On 5 October 2017, the Sultan celebrated his Golden Jubilee to mark the 50th year of his reign on the throne.
+The eldest son of Sultan Omar Ali Saifuddien III and Raja Isteri Pengiran Anak Damit, he is the 29th sultan to ascend to the Bruneian throne, following the abdication of his father in 1967.
+The Sultan has been ranked among the wealthiest individuals in the world.
+As of 2023, Hassanal Bolkiah is said to have a net worth of $50 billion.
+He is the world's longest-reigning current monarch and the longest-serving current head of state.
+On 5 October 2017, Bolkiah celebrated his Golden Jubilee to mark the 50th year of his reign.